nexcess/nexcess-api-docs/Ssl-cert.md

 The payload returned is a JSON encoded array of certificates.

-### Retrieve a Certificate
+### Retrieve a certificate

-The API can return the data for a single certificate as well as [List all Certificates](#list-all-certificates).
+The API can return the data for a single certificate as well as [List all certificates](#list-all-certificates).
 To retrieve a single certificate, append the `cert_id` to the end of the URL.

 __Example 2__
 ```shell